-One main question most parents have about going against the grain and trying out biodegradable and compostable diapers is: Well, do they work?
+One main question most parents have about going against the grain and trying out compostable and biodegradable diapers is: Well, do they work?
 Or more specifically, how well do they work?

 Before investing in a new diaper strategy (even one that reduces your family’s carbon footprint), you may want to do some research.
 Research could include talking to loved ones, friends and family members on which diapering tactics worked best for them; it could also include looking at product descriptions of potential new diapers and reading reviews of said diapers.